Commuting to Denmark by car, ferry or train

 To Denmark by car via the Øresund bridge

 Travelling by car across the Öresund bridge, you can pay cash at a toll station, or a ticket can be purchased online.
-With a so-called Bropass (annual subscription), the trip across the bridge is much cheaper.
-A Bropass Commuter gives you a further discount once you have completed more than 16 single trips in a month.
+If you commute or travel often, there are some options that give you a good discount.

 Read more about the various options on the Øresundsbro website